 We are fortunate enough to have a positive links with many local businesses.
-Barr Demolition provide medals and trophies for our Cross Country and Groundwater Trucks Ltd sponsored our Netball team.
-MacPhies Of Glenbervie provide good support to the school especially supporting our charity events and bringing expertise in our World of Work Week.
-East Coast Viners have supported our Edinburgh trip and Highland Show trip and Burnside Breweries worked with our DYW group to plan the Community Burns Fest, raising considerable funds for our new smart board.
+Barr Demolition provide medals and trophies for our Cross Country and Groundwater trucks Ltd sponsored our Netball team.
+MacPhies Of Glenbervie provide good support to the school especially supporting our charity events and bringing expertise in our World of Work events.
+East Coast Viners have supported Highland Show trip and Burnside Breweries worked with our DYW group to plan the Community Burns Fest, raising considerable funds for our new smart board.

 The school continues to work alongside the community and regularly provides news for the local Skite News.
-Last year a number of families got involved in the Clean Up in the Harvey Garden and Afternoon of Action.
+Last year a number of families got involved in the Clean Up in the Harvey Garden, Afternoon of Action and the Big Spring Litter clean up.
 A lot of good work was done and it certainly showed the sense of community within the area.
 Families certainly take pride in keeping their environment tidy and work hard in order to keep it like this.